-Key Takeaways
+Session 2: Summary Key Takeaways

-Treatment courts promote recovery through a coordinated response by utilizing a team approach.

-Early identification (high risk/high need population) and access (medication and psychosocial treatments) improve outcomes.

-A continuum of substance use, mental health, and complementary services are delivered and monitored by a multidisciplinary team of professionals.

-Coordinated strategy of shared decision-making and shared responsibility to monitor and respond to behavior (adherence, compliance, and non-compliance) based on professional expertise and information sharing.

-Ongoing training and forging partnerships to generate support, expand and enhance services, and improve outcomes for individuals with SUD.
+- Treatment courts promote recovery through a coordinated response by utilizing a team - Early identification (high risk/high need population) and access (medication and psychosocial treatments) improve outcomes. - A continuum of substance use, mental health, and complementary services are delivered and monitored by a multidisciplinary team of professionals. - Coordinated strategy of shared decision-making and shared responsibility to monitor and respond to behavior (adherence, compliance, and non-compliance) based on professional expertise and information sharing. - Ongoing training and forging partnerships to generate support, expand and enhance services, and improve outcomes for individuals with SUD.

-THE PROMISE OF TREATMENT COURTS: AN INTRODUCTION TO THE MODEL

-End of Session 2
+Knowledge Checks